biotranstech/-RE-Seq/README.md

 RE-Seq work flow
 =====
+## RE-Seq overview

+### What is RNA editing
+RNA editing is a dynamic post-transcriptional modification with significant implications for gene regulation and disease mechanisms.
+### RE-Seq work flow introduction
 RE-Seq is an automated workflow for analyzing RNA editing events, written using the python DAGflow package, encompassing data quality control, alignment, acquisition of RNA editing information, multi-level statistical analysis of editing information, multi-level analysis of RNA editing events, relevant visualization analysis, and automatic report generation.

 ## Workflow file directory structure